axone-protocol/docs/docs/whitepaper/roles.md

 Data providers: It is someone who deposits one or more datasets on the protocol so that builders can use it to create knowledge.
 They are paid for the use of their dataset.

-Algorithm & Infrastructure providers: It is someone who deposits an algorithm, a service, or any other processing or calculation software that requires a working time.
+Service providers: It is someone who deposits an algorithm, a software, a storage system, or any other processing or calculation software that requires a working time.
 It is thanks to them that data sets can be assembled and processed to create knowledge.
 They are paid on an hourly rate.

 Builders: They are the creators of knowledge.
 They contribute to the functioning of the network by creating knowledge thanks to the data and algorithms/infrastructure deposited by the providers.